 If the fatigue is not drug-related, then herbal medicine is an excellent solution if the patient has too much toxicity in their system, or they are simply devoid of nutrients and low-level anemia is present.
 In either case, these problems can be improved using Acupuncture and Herbal Medicine.

 In Chinese medicine, we find two etiologies (causes) for fibromyalgia.
 The first is very poor blood circulation, almost always due to obesity.
 For every extra 10 pounds we have on our frames, the diameter of our blood vessels are cut in half (Mayo Clinic).
-If the patient is overweight, then there is a systemic lack of nutrient (Ying) and oxygen (Qi) circulation to all the major muscle groups of the body and the sensory nerves which surround them.
-The result is constant chronic pain.
+If the patient is overweight, then there is a systemic lack of nutrients (Ying) and oxygen (Qi) circulation to all the major muscle groups of the body and the sensory nerves which surround them.
+The result is constant, chronic pain.

 Treating Infertility with Acupuncture